ChenLiu-1996/DiffusionSpectralEntropy/README.md

 #### 2. Compute DSE and DSMI (on real data) along the training process.
 ```
 cd src/manifold_investigation
 # For MNIST, t = 1.
 For CIFAR-10, t = 2.
-(In the later experiments for ICASSP-OJSP we set t = 1 consistently.)
+(In the later experiments for the new submission we set t = 1 consistently.)
 python diffusion_entropy.py --config ../embedding_preparation/config/mnist_supervised_resnet50_seed1.yaml --t 1

 # After running `diffusion_entropy.py` for all experiments, we can run the following.